illinois death tax illinois death tax

 Who is Liable for the Tax?

 In Illinois, the executor, trustee, or person in possession of the property takes charge of the tax payment.
 Precisely, the deceased’s estate becomes liable for the payment of the Illinois death tax before any distribution to the beneficiaries occurs.
 If multiple executors are named, they share the responsibility.
 They must oversee the debt satisfaction, manage the estate’s assets, and fill out necessary tax forms.
-However, the state does not impose any inheritance tax; therefore once the estate has cleared the tax obligations, beneficiaries are not further burdened with any taxes on their inheritance.
+However, the state does not impose any inheritance tax; therefore, once the estate has cleared the tax obligations, beneficiaries will not be burdened with any taxes on their inheritance.

 Estimating Your Potential Death Tax